+Revenue Recognition

-Revenue Recognition The Institute follows the deferral method of accounting for contributions.
+The Institute follows the deferral method of accounting for contributions.

 Membership dues, application and other fees are recorded when received or receivable.
 Membership dues, application and other fees are received in advance to the year to which they relate are recorded as deferred revenue.

 Professional development fees are recorded as revenue when received or receivable.

 Interest income is recognized as revenue in the appropriate fund when earned.

-Other revenue consists of late fees, reinstatement charges, and ethics workshops.
+Other revenue consists of late fees, reinstatement charges, ethics workshops, AGM and conference income, advertising fees, and professional seals.
 Late fees are recognized as revenue when received or receivable.
 Reinstatement charges are recorded as revenue when received.
 Ethics workshops are recognized as revenue when the workshop has been provided.
+AGM and conference income is recognized when the event has taken place.
+Advertising fees are recorded as revenue when received.
+Professional seals income are recognized as revenue when received.

+Contributed Services

-Contributed Services Volunteers contribute many hours per year to assist the Institute in carrying out its activities.
+Volunteers contribute many hours per year to assist the Institute in carrying out its activities.
 Due to the difficulty of determining their fair value, contributed services are not recognized in the financial statements.